uleenucks/home-manager-config/README.md

 ## Usage

-Follow the [installation procedure](https://github.com/nix-community/home-manager#installation) for home-manager and take a peak at this repository
+Follow the [installation procedure](https://github.com/nix-community/home-manager#installation) for home-manager and have a peek at this repository

 Since I'm still learning my way around [NixOS](https://nixos.org), this repo might be a bit rudimentary for people with better knowledge of this OS.